Jwink3101/notefile/CLI_help.md

     t       aliased to tany

-It also includes the `re` module and `ss = shlex.split`
+It also includes the `re` module and `ss = shlex.split`.
+More cn be imported with multiple lines.

-Queries can replace search-tags and grep but grep is faster if it can be used since it is accelerated by not parsing YAML unless needed.
+Queries can replace --tag and grep but grep is faster if it can be used since it is accelerated by not parsing YAML unless needed.

 For example, the following return the same thing: